danthemank/Intro-to-Python/Chapter 1/README.md

 # Chapter 1
-Chapter 1

-In Chapter 1 we work with Data Types (Variables), Decision Making (If/Else Statements), Functions (and Recursion), and Looping.
+In Chapter 1 we work with:
+Data Types (Variables)
+Decision Making (If/Else Statements)
+Functions (and Recursion)
+Looping